easolhq/easolhq.github.io/docs/reference/objects/product/price.md

 grand_parent: Objects
 ---

 This object represents a price of a variant or extra.
-When using a `price` object you have access to the following attributes:
+When using a `Price` object you have access to the following attributes:

 # price.fractional